 Here are the draymen and their horses outside the pub in the market square!
 You wont see these today, more like a wagon or two bringing in barrels of beer and bottles of all sorts.

+The following photos show what selling from shops and the market was like a few decades ago.
 This guy is W. Fallon and seemed to have a few different shops in Leek at the time!

 Here are traders at the cattle market, as mentioned before, situated where the bus station and Smithfield centre, mini roundabout and square with monument stand today.